 - have a sense of the historical development of American Literature.

 Computer-based Scoring: CLEP computer-based (CBT) exams are scored without a penalty for incorrect guessing.
 The raw score--the number of correct responses--is translated into a scaled score.
 The scaled scores for CLEP CBT are reported in a range from 20 to 80.
-At Ferris, candidates taking the American Literature exam must score a 50 or higher on the multiple-choice section in order to continue with the essay section.
+At Ferris, candidates taking the American Literature exam must score a 50 or higher on the multiple-choice section.

 Course(s) and Credits